muudyguy/chucktor/README.md

 Once I feel like it has arrived a certain maturity, this read me will certainly change to a short documentation, followed by a wiki page :)

-Why do we need actors when we have channels?
+Why do we use actors when we have channels?
 Well, because we can !
 No, okay mostly, for the sake of code clarity, and business flow simplicity.
 I hope I am right :)